Recognising Specific Learning Difficulties

 See Kara Tointon’s film on YouTube describing her experiences as an actor with dyslexia.

-Understand what it is like to be dyslexic from the perspective of a 12 year old by watching the 'Like a dyslexic' video on YouTube.
+Understand what it is like to be dyslexic from the perspective of a 12 year old by watching the 'Like a dyslexic' film on YouTube.

 SpLDs and education